zremboldt/199-Birds/src/posts/csQuestions.md

 ---

-Originally Answered: How can one prepare for a computer science job interview?
+How can one prepare for a computer science job interview?

 You must know a relatively small subset of algorithms and data structures.
 There are a few exceptions, which I list below under "Advanced preparation".
 The nice thing is that as you grow older, the core material won't change much, even if the problems become more difficult.